jooby-dev/jooby-docs/docs/obis-observer/commands/ReadMeterArchiveWithDate.md

 | `1`  | [OBIS ID](../types.md#obis-od)       | OBIS ID `N`                                                                                                             |
 | `4`  | `float32`                            | OBIS content `N`                                                                                                        |

-#### Date end flag
+#### date end flag

-If a byte with the value 0 immediately follows the OBIS content, it indicates the end-of-date flag.
-In this case, the subsequent 4 bytes will be interpreted as the next date and time.
+If a byte with the value `0` immediately follows the OBIS content, it indicates the end-of-date flag.
+In this case, the subsequent `4` bytes will be interpreted as the next date and time.

 ### Examples